Development of Rheological Constitutive Modeling Method Using a Sparse Identification Algorithm: A Case Study for Extensional Flows: RESULTS AND DISCUSSION

 \subsection{FENE dumbbell model}

-Based on our success with the Giesekus model, we attempted to obtain an approximate CM for the FENE dumbbell model, which has no analytical CM.
+Based on the success with the Giesekus model and the partial success with the FENE-P dumbbell model shown in Appendix~\ref{App_B}, we attempted to obtain an approximate CM for the FENE dumbbell model, which has no analytical CM.
 Figure~\ref{Fig03} presents the hyperparameter ($\alpha$) dependence of (a) the total number of terms and (b) the normalized MSE values, both obtained by a-Lasso.
 As shown in Fig.~\ref{Fig02} and in our previous studies,\cite{Sato2025a,Sato2025b} the number of terms decreases with increasing $\alpha$, whereas the MSE increases.
 From the examined range of $\alpha$ values, we chose the (nearly) optimal $\alpha$ that yields the minimum MSE ($\alpha = 3 \times 10^{-2}$).
 As shown in Fig.~\ref{Fig03}(a), the total number of terms at $\alpha = 3 \times 10^{-2}$ is $14$, indicating that {\it Rheo}-SINDy yields a relatively sparse solution from our training dataset.